NAICNO/Jobanalyzer/code/sonalyze/doc/STALE.md

 ### Data insertion operations

+The `add` operation is obsolete but still available.
+It will be removed.

 The `add` operation is used to ingest data into the database.
 In addition to an option `--data-path` that identifies the cluster directory, the main mode identifies the type of data.
 The data are self-identifying and are always read from stdin.
+The data are always in older Sonar formats (still supported by sonalyze, but considered obsolete and should not be used).

 `--sample`